junyonggoh2004/talk-itout/README.md

 # 💬 Talk It Out
 ## An AI-powered support assistant for young learners

-Talk It Out is an integrated AI-powered mental health support system designed to assist students and provide actionable insights for professional counsellors.
+Talk It Out is an integrated AI-powered mental health support system designed to assist **Singaporean students and youths** and provide actionable insights for professional counsellors.

 ---

+## 🚀 How It Works

+### For Students:

+* **💭 Daily Mood Check-ins:** Reflect on emotional wellbeing and track progress.
+* **🤖 Chat with Lumi:** Interact with an empathetic AI counsellor featuring voice responses and an animated avatar.
+* **🧘 Calm Zone:** Access guided breathing exercises for immediate relief.

+### For Counsellors:

+* **📊 Dashboard:** View real-time student wellness metrics and overall sentiment.
+* **🚨 Automated Risk Alerts:** Receive instant notifications when students show signs of distress.
+* **💬 Direct Intervention:** Capability to privately approach and support at-risk students.

+---

 ## ✨ Key Features

-* **1. Cognitive Behavioural Therapy (CBT)-Informed Chatbot**
-    Offers students a safe, empathetic companion while simultaneously generating counsellor-ready insights.
-This allows emotional support and professional intervention to operate in one integrated loop.

-* **2. Chat Memory**
-    Remembers context across conversations for truly personalised support, creating a consistent and trustworthy interaction history.

-* **3. Real-Time Risk Detection**
-    Instantly alerts counsellors when risk is detected.
-It tracks trigger words, conversational shifts, and stress trajectories, allowing for early alerts and precise, timely intervention.
+* **Risk Detection:** Automatically flags concerning messages and low mood entries for immediate attention.
+* **Voice Interaction:** Includes text-to-speech responses for accessible, conversational support.
+* **Privacy-First:** Offers anonymous chat functionality; alerts are only generated for logged-in users to protect privacy while ensuring safety.
+* **Culturally Aware:** Specifically designed for Singaporean students with understanding of the local context and pressures.

 ---